Are you looking for the best places to spend Christmas in the USA? Look no further!

 Contributed by Kara from Destination Live Life

-Philadelphia is one of America’s best big cities to celebrate Christmas.
+Philadelphia is one of the best US Destinations for Christmas.
 There are so many festive things to do in Philadelphia at Christmas, like visiting the local Christmas markets.
 Two of the city’s best Christmas markets are found in the shadow of Philadelphia’s iconic City Hall building.
 The first is located across the street in LOVE Park, where you’ll discover local crafters, designers, and artisans showcasing their crafts, ornaments, and gifts.

 Down the street from City Hall is the Macy's Department Store on Market Street.
 This historic Philadelphia building is home to a thrilling holiday light show on the hour.
 Head to the third floor to be transported to the Dickens’ Christmas Village.
 There you’ll find an exquisite set of figurines depicting scenes from the Dickens classic, A Christmas Carol.